Karan2310/Sea-Basket/README.md

 # Sea Basket
 React based website for a sea-food company
 - The categories section is fetched from firestore database
-- Rest all the data is hard coded
+- Rest all the data is hardcoded
 - Responsive for almost all the screens

 ## Site Deployed